 Polio this week in Myanmar

-- No circulating vaccine-derived poliovirus type 1 (cVDPV1) cases were reported this week.
-There are six reported cases of cVDPV1 in 2019.
+- No circulating vaccine-derived poliovirus type 1 (cVDPV1) case was reported this week.
+There were six reported cases of cVDPV1 in 2019.

 International Health Regulations